QryptInc/QryptInc.github.io/content/_index.md

 ### Key Generation - [Docs](sdk/)
 Qrypt SDK includes client library SDKs, cloud-based REST services, command line clients and guidance to help integrate post-quantum security into your applications and services.
 You can add security features to your applications without being an expert in post-quantum cryptography.

-### QDARA - Quantum data at rest algorithm - [Docs](/data_at_rest/)

-Our quantum secure data-at-rest command line tool is powered by our patented BLAST algorithm, which leverages quantum random number generation from our Entropy as a Service to produce perfectly random one-time pads.
-Alice can quickly and easily encrypt sensitive files with quantum random generated one-time pads.
-Bob must have the same pad in order to decrypt the data to read the files, ensuring important information is kept secret.